att-innovate/charmander/README.md

 Setup and Run Charmander
 ------------------------

-All that is required to run a simple lab setup is _Vagrant_ and _VirtualBox_.
+All that is required to run a simple lab setup and experiment is _Vagrant_, _VirtualBox_, _curl_ and a bit of spare time.
-If you want to modify the Scheduler a local install of _golang_ is needed and for more advanced Spark analytics we suggest that you have a local install of Spark including sbt and Java.
-Additional information can be found via the following links.

 1. [Setup Nodes][5]

-    Steps to configure and build the different nodes with Vagrant and VirtualBox
+    - Configure and build the different nodes with Vagrant and VirtualBox
+    - Reload and reset environment

-2. [Build and deploy Scheduler][6]
+2. [Build and deploy Scheduler][5]

-    Clones the Charmander Scheduler projects, builts i
+    - Clone the Charmander Scheduler projects
+    - Compile it inside the master node
+    - Deploy and run it

-3. Build and deploy Analytics Stack
+3. [Build and deploy Load-Simulators][5]

-4. Build and deploy Load-Simulators
+4. [Build and deploy Analytics Stack][5]
-5. Spark Analytics
+    -

+5. [Build and run a simple Experiment, _maxusage_][5]

+For more advanced topics like modification to the scheduler or changes to the analytics piece documents can be found at:

-6. Modify Scheduler
+6. [Spark Analytics][5]
+7. [Scheduler API][5]
+8. [Modify Scheduler][5]

 [1]: https://github.com/att-innovate/charmander